Italy Cover Letter Writing Guide

 Some large multinational companies use their own application forms instead of personal cover letters and CVs.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.

 Check the spelling and grammar of your Italy cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Italian or other language usage errors or if you need help in organizing your cover letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Italian or other language or if you need help in organizing your cover letter, send it to a professional for assistance.

 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.